tormux-project/tormux-project/termux.properties/README.md

 For changes to take effect after editing the properties file, either execute `termux-reload-settings` or restart Termux by closing all sessions and starting the application again.

+This file is useful for `additional key settings`, such as displaying up and down arrows etc.

 # Donate for a cup of coffee ☕🥯